ZacNeubert/UFOGame/README.md

 The second set of features I tried was an attempt to make simpler, easier to understand features.
 The first set of features had too much variation for something like a decision tree to understand.
 Good results took gigabytes of data to achieve.
 I separated the play area into a grid.
 Where before, I gave the exact location of each object, now I would give the learning algorithm a grid, with the UFO’s location marked with a 1 and an asteroid’s location with a 2.
 A zone containing both will be marked with a 3.
 This was attempted both containing the velocities of the ufo/asteroid and without them.

+*New Features:*

 ![New Features](https://github.com/ZacNeubert/UFOGame/blob/master/stats/features2.png?raw=true)

 To teach the classifiers to win, rather than to imitate a random number generator, all frames within 150 frames of dying were forgotten.
 Because there are far more good moves than bad in a 1-asteroid scenario, it should be most important to learn the moves that do not kill the player.

-**Results:** The random game player actually did surprisingly well at the game.

-Chart Showing the Random Game Player in various game modes
+**Results:**

-The Random Forest classifier and the Kernelizer from sci-kit learn did fairly well.
+The Random Forest classifier and the Kernelizer from sci-kit learn did fairly well, but the Random Forest did better, so I focused on training that.

 Chart showing the scores of the kernelizer and random forest classifier in various game modes, vs the number of lines that have learned with.
 ![Results By Asteroid Count](https://github.com/ZacNeubert/UFOGame/blob/master/stats/asteroidcount.png?raw=true)